Ciriously/REACT-CRUD-APP/README.md

 3. Configure the backend and database settings.
 4. Start the application: `npm start` or `yarn start`
 5. Open your browser and visit: `http://localhost:3000`

+## Technologies Used

+🚀 The CVE Database Application is built using the following technologies:

+- React for the frontend using HTML, CSS, and JavaScript.
+- Tailwind CSS for responsive and modern UI design.

 ## Deployment